HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 Worked Example: S$500K Loan Over 25 Years

 Take a S$500,000 loan over a 25-year tenure.
-Two scenarios: HDB at 2.6% held flat, and a bank loan at 1.55% fixed (assumed flat for the whole tenure as a best-case).
-The bank figure is the ceiling of what a borrower can capture, not the average outcome.
+Two scenarios: HDB at 2.6% held flat, and a bank loan at 1.55% fixed (assumed flat for the whole tenure, which is the best case).
+Treat the bank figure as the most you could realistically capture, not the typical result.

 Loan AmountS$500,000